makerdiary/nrf52840-mdk-usb-dongle/docs/thread-sniffer/index.md

 ## What you'll need

-* nRF52840 Micro Dev Kit USB Dongle
+* nRF52840 MDK USB Dongle
 * PC running a Linux based operating system or MacOS
 * Wireshark 2.4.1 or newer
 * Python 2.7.10